system76/docs/_articles/oem-firstboot-pop.md

 ---
 layout: article
-title: Create a User If Initial User Setup Fails in Pop!_OS
+title: Guest User Only (After Initial Setup - Pop!_OS)
 description: >
   Sometimes, the first boot user creation fails and leaves only a Guest session.
 You can fix this by following the steps here.
 keywords: